All Episodes

 The Democrats don't like the Baucus plan.

-They they may not have the votes in the House of Representatives right now for the House plan.
+They may not have the votes in the House of Representatives right now for the House plan.

-You I think the tipping point's been reached.
+I think the tipping point's been reached.

-I mean, this everything's wrapped up in this.
+I mean, everything's wrapped up in this.

-But look at this is uh the 2010 elections are crucial.
+The 2010 elections are crucial.

 Need a little bit more optimism out there.

-Uh Sandrew, we need a little bit more optimism out there.
+Sandrew, we need a little bit more optimism out there.

-And we they tried out the national hemorrhoid just to join this talk about half the country's racist, and so it's a tan-amount admission that they're losing.
+And they tried out the national hemorrhoid to join this talk about half the country's racists.

 They throw the race card out like this, this blatantly.